Advancing Trustworthy AI

 Metrics, Assessment Tools, and Technical Standards for AI

 Metrics, assessment tools, and technical standards are essential for ensuring that AI technologies meet critical objectives for functionality and interoperability.
 The National Institute of Standards and Technology (NIST) leads many efforts to advance foundational research for measuring and assessing AI technologies, including the development of AI data standards and best practices, as well as AI evaluation methodologies and standard testing protocols.
-As called for by the February 2019 Executive Order on Maintaining American Leadership in AI (EO 13859), NIST released a plan in August 2019 for Federal engagement in the development of AI technical standards and related tools in support of reliable, robust, and trustworthy AI systems.
-Other NIST efforts toward an AI measurement science include multistakeholder convenings and papers that address challenges such as explainable AI, AI bias, and AI security.
+As called for by Executive Order 13859, NIST released a plan in August 2019 for Federal engagement in the development of AI technical standards and related tools in support of reliable, robust, and trustworthy AI systems.
+Other NIST efforts toward developing standards and tools for trustworthy AI include multistakeholder convenings, papers, and roadmaps that address challenges such as explainable AI, AI bias, AI security, and U.S.-EU alignment.

-Recognizing the importance of tools for evaluating and managing risk in AI systems, the National AI Initiative calls for NIST, in collaboration with NSF, DOE, and other public and private stakeholders, to develop a voluntary risk management framework for trustworthy AI.
-This framework will include common definitions and characterizations for trustworthiness, identify and provide approaches for developing and assessing the trustworthiness of AI, and identify and provide approaches for mitigating risks from AI systems, along with other relevant content.
+Recognizing the importance of tools for evaluating and managing risk in AI systems, the National AI Initiative calls for NIST, in collaboration with NSF, DOE, and other public and private stakeholders, to develop a voluntary AI Risk Management Framework (AI RMF) for trustworthy AI.
+This framework will include common definitions and characterizations for trustworthiness; identify and provide approaches for developing and assessing the trustworthiness of AI; identify and provide approaches for mitigating risks from AI systems; along with other relevant content.
+NIST published a second draft of the AI RMF in August 2022, and NIST plans to publish AI RMF 1.0 in January 2023.

 Important to fostering public trust and confidence in the use of AI is the development of an appropriate governance approach to the use of AI in the private sector.
-In response to a directive in EO 13859, OMB issued Memorandum M-21-06, “Guidance for Regulation of AI Applications“, which provides guidance to Federal agencies informing the development of regulatory and non-regulatory approaches to the use of AI in the private sector.
+In response to a directive in EO 13859, the Office of Management and Budget (OMB) issued Memorandum M-21-06, “Guidance for Regulation of AI Applications”, which provides guidance to Federal agencies informing the development of regulatory and non-regulatory approaches to the use of AI in the private sector.
 This guidance reflects the goals of ensuring public engagement in the regulatory process, adopting a risk assessment and cost-benefit approach to AI that is based on evidence and scientific integrity, and an emphasis on the importance of promoting AI that is trustworthy – fair, nondiscriminatory, transparent, safe, and secure.
 It further requires agencies to create plans consistent with this guidance, including identifying AI use case priorities, regulatory barriers, and planned actions, as informed by multi-stakeholder engagement.
+Some agencies have published their responses publicly, including the Department of Health and Human Services, the Department of Veterans Affairs, the US Agency for International Development, and the Department of Energy.

 Use of AI by the Federal Government